weyenic12/Credit_Risk_Analysis/README.md

 --------------------------
 ## Summary
-- The geo column represents the balanced accuaracy score for that specific model.
+- The 'geo' column represents the balanced accuaracy score for that specific model.
+The 'pre' column represents precision and the 'rec' represents the recall of the model.